brndd/music-convert.sh/README.md

 Both embedded art and the separate cover art are compressed with ImageMagick to have a smaller (<100 KB) footprint.

-The script executes using GNU parallel.
-Right now the thread count is hardcoded to 8 but I'll change that tomorrow unless I forget.
+The script performs the transcode using [GNU parallel](https://www.gnu.org/software/parallel/).

 ## Dependencies